TrafalgarLaw-24/Disaster-Response-Project/README.md

 # Disaster Response Pipeline Project
+We're gonna analyze disaster data from Figure Eight to build a model and a web app that classifies and displays disaster messages.

+In the data folder, you'll find a datasets containing real messages that were sent during disasters.
+We will be creating a machine learning pipeline to categorize these events which will help us in sending messages to appropriate disaster relief agency.

+This project includes a web app where any appropriate personnel can input a message and get classification results across categories.
+The web app also displays visualizations of the data in the landing page.

 Performing ETL to read the dataset, clean the data, and store it in a database and then using the stored data to build a Machine Learning model with Natural Language Processing to predict classification of 36 categories (multi-output classification).

 ## Getting Started
-Clone the repository and install the necessary packages mentioned in the 'requirements.txt' file.
+Clone the repository and install the necessary packages mentioned in the 'requirements.txt' file using pip install.

 ## Content
 * Data